 No, the INF 1128 is to be maintained at your worksite.

 Yes, if your agency is accessing information and releasing it to another entity or individual and it is incidental to the purpose for which it was requested.
 The agency must have the receiving entity or individual who is acting on behalf of your agency sign an agreement acknowledging the confidentiality of residence address information pursuant to California Vehicle Code (CVC) §1808.47.
-If you want to authorize the entity or individual to access information directly on your behalf, please contact the Account Processing Unit (APU) for further information.
+If you want to authorize the entity or individual to access information directly on your behalf, please contact the Account Management Unit (AMU) for further information.

 Department of Motor Vehicles

-Information Policy and Liaison Section MS H225
+Information Policy and Liaison Branch MS H225

 PO Box 942890